andreistoica12/twitter-analysis-gui/README.md

 ## Usage

 You can freely interact with the visual components of the graphical interface, creating a custom configuration as described in the **Introduction**.
-After each configuration, a GET request to the corresponding backend server will be made and the resuling resource will be created and returned and displayed.
+After each configuration, a GET request to the corresponding backend server will be made and the resulting resource will be created and returned and displayed.

 ## License

 This project is licensed under the [MIT License](LICENSE).